EXPLORE STATE EDUCATION AND WORKFORCE DATA

 - Are K-12 students ready for the next grade level?

-- How has COVID-19 impacted student learning?
+- How has COVID-19 affected student learning?
 How has it impacted the workforce?